-The most common problem you’ll see on the discussion board of this site and in our Facebook group is root in fiddle leaf figs. It typically starts as brown spots on the leaves that begin spreading, before the leaves drop.
+The most common problem you’ll see on the discussion board of this site and in our Facebook group is root rot in fiddle leaf fig plants.
+It typically starts as brown spots on the leaves that begin spreading, before the leaves drop.
 Root rot is a serious problem in fiddle leaf figs that will kill the plant if it’s not treated quickly, so it’s important to act fast before your plant has suffered too much damage.

 What Causes Root Rot?

-Root rot is caused by too much moisture in the soil due to overwatering.
+Root rot is caused by too much moisture in the soil due to over-watering.
 Fiddle leaf fig roots need oxygen to live, they should be kept slightly moist but never wet.
 Many plant owners who are anxious to take good care of their new plants water them too often, causing the roots to sit in water and drown.

 How to Diagnose Root Root in a Fiddle Leaf Fig

 Even a fiddle leaf fig that appears to be relatively dry on the surface can be suffering from root rot underneath, depending on the type of soil, the size of the container, and the drainage.
 The only way to know for sure is to remove the root ball from the pot to inspect.

 In this case, when we inspected the root ball of a fiddle leaf fig with signs of root rot, we found a soggy wet mess.
 You can see from these photos the classic symptoms of root rot on the leaves.
 The plant’s owner had also noticed the plant dropping several leaves.
 She wasn’t sure what was going on beneath the surface, so she took the plant out of its pot and inspected the roots.

 The root ball was completely wet, dripping water when she removed it from the pot.
 The drainage that she thought was adequate was not, even with a week between waterings, the soil was not drying out at all.
 Sections of the roots were brown and mushy, as the infection spread through the roots and up to the leaves of the plant.